gaofengchun/OpenVINOIoTPeopleCounter/README.md

 **Video Demonstration**

 #Test in Raspberry Pi
-Unfortunately, the FFMPEG server(ffserver) is deprecated, so until now, I didn't make it works, I connected it to the server of my laptop to test.
+Unfortunately, the FFMPEG server(ffserver) is deprecated in Raspbian Buster, so until now, I didn't make it works, I connected it to the server of my laptop to test.

 ![Test in RPI][resources/TestRPI.png]